Frodo45127/rpfm/docs_src/chapter_4_1.md

 The editor includes ***cross-table references***, which means that, if one column references another table, you'll get a combo when editing that column with data to input from the other table.
 Also, if you hover over the header of any column that references another table, is referenced on another table, or **has a description in the schema**, you can see in the tooltip the column's special info.

+Key columns are also marked with a slightly yellow background for recognition.

 All columns are also **movable**, so you can rearrange them however you want, and numeric columns (except long integer columns) have a **numeric-only editor**.
 And you can sort the table by one column one way or another, or remove the sorting with a third click in the column title.

 At the bottom of the window you have a **real-time filter**.
 Select the column you want to use to filter, if you want it to filter as `Case Sensitive`, and just write and see how the table gets filtered as you type.
 It works with Regex too.
 For example, the following will only show up the rows that contain in their `Key` column `v_b` or `fake`: